-Abstract.
+Rich online map interaction represents a useful tool to get multimedia information related to physical places.
+With this type of systems, users can automatically compute the optimal route for a trip or to look for entertainment places or hotels near their actual position.
+Standard maps are defined as a fusion of layers, where each one contains specific data such height, streets, or a particular business location.
 In this paper we propose the construction of a visual content layer which describes the visual appearance of geographic locations in a city.
 We captured, by means of a Mobile Mapping system, a huge set of georeferenced images (> 500K) which cover the whole city of Barcelona.
 For each image, hundreds of region descriptions are computed off-line and described as a hash code.
-All this information is extracted without an object of reference, which allows to search for any type of objects using their visual appearance.
-A new Visual Content layer is built over Google Maps, allowing the object recognition information to be organized and fused with other content, like satellite images, street maps, and business locations.
+This allows an efficient and scalable way of accessing maps by visual content.

-Keywords.
-Visual content, object recognition, computer vision.
+Index Terms- Visual content, object recognition, map layer, computer vision.